Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## GoogleBigQueryLinkedServiceTypeProperties
 ### Properties
 * **additionalProjects**: any: Any object
-* **authenticationType**: 'ServiceAuthentication' | 'UserAuthentication' (Required): The OAuth 2.0 authentication mechanism used for authentication.
+* **authenticationType**: 'ServiceAuthentication' | 'UserAuthentication' | string (Required): The OAuth 2.0 authentication mechanism used for authentication.
 ServiceAuthentication can only be used on self-hosted IR.
 * **clientId**: any: Any object
 * **clientSecret**: [SecretBase](#secretbase): The base definition of a secret type.
 * **email**: any: Any object